-- (a) A procurement plan had not prepared for the year under review. - (b) A new name board for displaying had been given by the Regulatory Council to all Private Medical Institutions who make new registrations.
-A sum of Rs.2,087,000 had spent to procure 700 name boards during the year under review.
-According to the below mentioned facts, observed that this procurement had not been met the transparency and not economical. - (i) In terms of paragraph 2.4.1 of the Government Procurement Guidelines, eventhough entire procurements process should be carried out by the Procurement Committee and the Technical Evaluation Committee, the Regulatory Council had not appointed the Procurement Committee and the Technical Evaluation Committee for this procurement.
-Instead of that, this procurement had done based on the decisions taken in the Management Committee meeting and monthly meetings of the Regulatory Council.
+- (a) A procurement plan had not prepared for the year under review. - (b) A new name board for displaying had been given by the Regulatory Council to all Private Medical Institutions who made new registrations.
+A sum of Rs.1,725,700 had spent to procure 595 name boards in 03 instances during the year under review.
+According to the below mentioned facts, observed that this procurement had not been met the transparency and not economical.